Willie Larry Randolph

 Randolph was a seventh-round draft pick by the Pittsburgh Pirates in 1972, and spent four years in the minors in their organization.
 In 1975, he hit .339 in 75 games with Charleston and got his first shot at the majors.

 Randolph appeared in 30 games with the Pirates in 1975, making his debut shortly after he turned 21 years old.
-The Pirates won the division and Willie appeared in two games of the NLCS.
+The Pirates won a division title and Willie appeared in two games of the NLCS.
 However, the club was happy with Rennie Stennett at second and Randolph was traded in the off-season to the Yankees along with Ken Brett and Dock Ellis in return for Doc Medich.

-Randolph settled in immediately as the Yankees regular second baseman, a role he would hold for thirteen seasons.
-He was a star from the get-go, being named to the All-Star team his first season in pinstripes, and New York reached the World Series that year.
+Randolph settled in immediately as the Yankees' regular second baseman, a role he would hold for thirteen seasons.
+He was a star from the get-go, being named to the All-Star team his first season in pinstripes, in 1976, and New York reached the World Series that year.
 Overall, he played in three World Series with the Yanks (he missed the 1978 World Series because of an injury, giving Brian Doyle a chance to shine in his place).
 In 1980, he hit .294 with 119 walks and 30 stolen bases, while in 1987 he hit .305 with 82 walks.
 He was usually the Yankees' second hitter during those years, hitting behind very fast players such as Mickey Rivers, Dave Collins and Rickey Henderson.

 As a free agent, Randolph signed with the Los Angeles Dodgers in 1989 and was their regular second baseman that year.
 The next May he was traded to the Oakland Athletics and was their everyday second baseman for the remainder of the 1990 season, appearing in the 1990 World Series.
 A free agent again in 1991, he joined the Milwaukee Brewers and hit his career-high .327, which was third-best in the American League.
 A free agent once more, he spent his last season in the majors as a regular for the New York Mets in 1992, hitting a decent .252 (the team hit .235 as a whole).